NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

 CI coverage
 ===========

-Most of the repositories has the following coverage for CIs.
+Most of the repositories have the following coverage for CIs.

 Installing Dependencies
 -----------------------